Dan Bongino: Deputy Director of the FBI (2025–2026)

 On February 23, 2025, President Donald Trump announced on Truth Social that Bongino would be the next deputy director of the Federal Bureau of Investigation (FBI).
 Bongino took office on March 17.
 Unlike the FBI director, the position of deputy director does not require Senate confirmation.
+On August 18, The New York Times reported that Bongino would share a "co-deputy directorship" role with Missouri attorney general Andrew Bailey being tapped for the other "co-deputy director" position.
+Bailey became Co-Deputy Director of the FBI on September 15, 2025.
+On December 17, 2025, Bongino announced via Twitter that he would be stepping down as deputy director of the FBI in January 2026.